 Advitya Gemawat: Unparalleled opportunities and exposure

-METRIM DATA: In the winter quarter of my freshman year, I joined a start-up called ‘Metrim Data’ (under a start-up generator called AlchemyX) for a Data Science role.
-With our mission to make the web information more understandable, I have been involved with a variety of projects from finding trends in the #dillydilly movement and detecting ‘controversy’ in statements to finding complaints in people’s comments and developing functioning chatbots.
-I have been working with the start-up since March 2018 and have learnt loads of Analytics and Machine Learning-related skills in the process.
+In the winter quarter of my freshman year, I joined a start-up called ‘Metrim Data’ (under a start-up generator called AlchemyX) with a Data Scientist role.
+With our mission to make the web information more understandable, I had been involved with a variety of projects from finding trends in the #dillydilly movement and detecting complaints and ‘controversy’ in statements to developing functioning chatbots and working with language models for a specialized Web Analytics platform.

-Since the beginning of my work, I have gotten the opportunity to interact, collaborate and learn with a closely-knit community of highly motivated individuals.
-I personally believe working in a start-up environment is one of the most enriching things to start out with, because there’s a great deal of technical and soft skills that can be learnt with the same.
-And I think joining Metrim has been one of the best decisions I have made in college.
+With Metrim, I got the opportunity to interact, collaborate and learn with a closely-knit community of highly motivated individuals.
+I personally believe that working in a start-up environment is one of the most enriching things to start out with, because there’s a great deal of technical and soft skills that can be learnt with the same.
+Furthermore, joining Metrim was the first technical opportunity I got, which helped me in getting further Data Science oriented opportunities, making it one of the best decisions I made in college!

-As an international student from India, coming to UC San Diego was my first time in the U.S..
-I was 17 years old when I went 10,000 miles away from pretty much everyone I ever knew in my life, to a diametrically opposite end of the Earth.
-It wasn’t the easiest decision, but I believe it was definitely worth the unparalleled opportunities and exposure I have had here in this college!
+As an international student from India, I was 17 years old when I went 10,000 miles away from pretty much everyone I ever knew in my life to a diametrically opposite end of the Earth for the first time when I arrived at UC San Diego.
+It wasn’t the easiest decision, but it was definitely worth the unparalleled opportunities and exposure I have had here in this college!